 But it's not exactly a peaceful coexistence.

-The Legend of Korra feels exactly and nothing at all like its popular predecessor, Avatar: The Last Airbender.
+The Legend of Korra feels exactly and nothing at all like its popular predecessor, Aang's Avatar: The Last Airbender.
 While the sense of storytelling is similar (its anime style and humor, for instance), the actual story is quite different.
 The characters are older, for one thing.
 Korra's an older teen for most of the series and well on her way to commanding her powers; the free-spirited Aang was 12.
-Instead of presenting a rollicking, travel-based adventure story, Korra creeps up on an urban, cloak-and-dagger thriller.
+Instead of presenting a rollicking, travel-based adventure story, Korra creeps up on an urban cloak-and-dagger thriller.

-Its characters are engaging, the language is nearly always pristine and, while these teens may bat their eyes at one another from time to time, relationships seem—so far—chaste.
+The language is nearly always pristine.
 The violence is E10+ video game level, about the same as you'd find in a typical rerun of an old G.I.
 Joe cartoon.
 Our heroes are courageous and, often, self-sacrificial, and even though they sometimes rebel against authority, they often come to learn that their elders have lots more wisdom to offer than they might've originally thought.
-Given Nickelodeon's penchant for undercutting parental authority and delivering inappropriate laughs in its live-action comedies, this animated adventure reads as one of the channel's cleanest shows.
+Given Nickelodeon's penchant for undercutting parental authority and delivering inappropriate laughs in its live-action comedies, this animated adventure reads as one of the channel's cleaner shows.

 On the spiritual side of things, Korra assumes that most viewers are already familiar with Avatar's ethereal essence (as it dove deeply into Aang's reincarnation and his exploration of supernatural powers while fleshing out Eastern religious themes, introducing spirits and demigods, etc.).
-Which means it spends a little less time dealing with spiritual underpinnings.
-But that's not to say it's all been blown off the map by an airbender.
+Which means it spends a little less time dealing with such otherworldly underpinnings.
+But that's not to say the underworld's all been blown off the map as if by an airbender.
 It's just been transplanted into a more steampunk scenario.